-The dress of the Chilian miner is peculiar and rather picturesque.
-He wears a very long shirt of some dark-coloured baize, with a leathern apron; the whole being fastened round his waist by a bright-coloured sash.
-His trousers are very broad, and his small cap of scarlet cloth is made to fit the head closely.
-We met a party of these miners in full costume, carrying the body of one of their companions to be buried.
-They marched at a very quick trot, four men supporting the corpse.
-One set having run as hard as they could for about two hundred yards, were relieved by four others, who had previously dashed on ahead on horseback.
-Thus they proceeded, encouraging each other by wild cries: altogether the scene formed a most strange funeral.
-We continued travelling northward in a zigzag line; sometimes stopping a day to geologize.
+We continued travelling northward, in a zigzag line, sometimes stopping a day to geologize.
 The country was so thinly inhabited, and the track so obscure, that we often had difficulty in finding our way.
-On the 12th I stayed at some mines.
-The ore in this case was not considered particularly good, but from being abundant it was supposed the mine would sell for about thirty or forty thousand dollars (that is, 6,000 or 8,000 pounds sterling); yet it had been bought by one of the English Associations for an ounce of gold (31.8s.).
-The ore is yellow pyrites, which, as I have already remarked, before the arrival of the English, was not supposed to contain a particle of copper.
+On the 12th I stayed at some mines. ore in this case was not considered particularly good, but, from being abundant, it was supposed the mine would sell for about thirty or forty thousand dollars (that is, 6000 or 8000 pounds sterling); yet it had been bought by one of the English associations for an ounce of gold (£3 8s.). yellow pyrites, which, as I have already remarked, before the arrival of the English was not supposed to contain a particle of copper.
 On a scale of profits nearly as great as in the above instance, piles of cinders, abounding with minute globules of metallic copper, were purchased; yet with these advantages, the mining associations, as is well known, contrived to lose immense sums of money.
-The folly of the greater number of the commissioners and shareholders amounted to infatuation ;-a thousand pounds per annum given in some cases to entertain the Chilian authorities; libraries of well-bound geological books: miners brought out for particular metals, as tin, which are not found in Chile; contracts to supply the miners with milk, in parts where there are no cows; machinery, where it could not possibly be used; and a hundred similar arrangements, bore witness to our absurdity, and to this day afford amusement to the natives.
-Yet there can be no doubt, that the same capital well employed in these mines would have yielded an immense return: a confidential man of business, a practical miner and assayer, would have been all that was required.
+The folly of the greater number of the commissioners and shareholders amounted to infatuation: a thousand pounds per annum given in some cases to entertain the Chilian authorities; libraries of well-bound geological books; miners brought out for particular metals, as tin, which are not found in Chile; contracts to supply the miners with milk, in parts where there are no cows; machinery where it could not possibly be used; and a hundred similar arrangements, bore witness to our absurdity, and to this day afford amusement to the natives.
+Yet there can be no doubt that the same capital, well employed in these mines, would have yielded an immense return; a confidential man of business, a practical miner and assayer, would have been all that was required.

 Captain Head has described the wonderful load which the "Apires," truly beasts of burden, carry up from the deepest mines.
 I confess I thought the account exaggerated; so that I was glad to take an opportunity of weighing one of the loads, which I picked out by hazard.
 It required considerable exertion on my part, when standing directly over it, to lift it from the ground.
 The load was considered under weight when found to be 197 pounds.
-The apire had carried this up eighty perpendicular yards,-part of the way by a steep passage, but the greater part up notched poles, placed in a zigzag line up the shaft.
-According to the general regulation, the apire is not allowed to halt for breath, except the mine is six hundred feet deep.
-The average load is considered as rather more than 200 pounds, and I have been assured that one of 300 pounds (twenty-two stone and a half) by way of a trial has been brought up from the deepest mine!
-At this time the apires were bringing up the usual load twelve times in the day; that is, 2,400 pounds from eighty yards deep; and they were employed in the intervals in breaking and picking ore.
+The apire had carried this up eighty perpendicular yards-part of the way by a steep passage, but the greater part up notched poles, placed in a zigzag line up the shaft.
+According to the general regulation, the apire is not allowed to halt for breath except the mine is six hundred feet deep.
+The average load is considered as rather more than 200 pounds; and I have been assured that one of 300 pounds (twenty-two stone and a half), by way of a trial, has been brought up from the deepest mine!
+At this time the apires were bringing up the usual load twelve times in the day, that is, 2400 pounds from eighty yards deep; and they were employed in the intervals in breaking and picking ore.